 Turning to the remainder of the complaints, the Commission wished to make the point that any article about legal proceedings will necessarily be a summary of the case and that it is not possible for newspapers to include every detail.
 In this case, the Commission reviewed all the material that had been submitted, and considered that it was sufficient to justify publication of the articles.
 It concluded that the complainant's objections largely concerned matters of interpretation rather than of factual inaccuracy.
 For instance, while the complainant objected that the second article suggested that he had admitted 'unlawful activity', the Commission noted that this reference was simply part of a summary of Yell's position.
-Moreover, since the case had been settled out of court the behaviour admitted by the complainant had been found by a court to be unlawful.
+Moreover, since the case had been settled out of court the Commission did not conclude that readers would necessarily have been misled into thinking that the behaviour admitted by the complainant had been found by a court to be unlawful.
 It also appeared to be the case that the matter had not been settled when the first article was published.